Demagogue: Emotional oratory and personal charisma

 Many demagogues have demonstrated remarkable skill at moving audiences to great emotional depths and heights during a speech.
 Sometimes this is due to exceptional verbal eloquence, sometimes personal charisma, and sometimes both.

 Hitler often began his speeches by speaking slowly, in a low, resonant voice, telling of his life in poverty after serving in World War I, suffering in the chaos and humiliation of postwar Germany, and resolving to reawaken the Fatherland.
-Gradually, he would escalate the tone and tempo of his speech, ending in a climax in which he shrieked his hatred of Bolsheviks, Jews, Czechs, Poles, or whatever group he currently perceived as standing in his way—mocking them, ridiculing them, insulting them, and threatening them with destruction.
-Normally reasonable people became caught up in the peculiar rapport that Hitler established with his audience, believing even the most obvious lies and nonsense while under his spell.
+Gradually, he would escalate the tone and tempo of his speech, ending in a climax in which he expressed his hatred of groups he currently perceived as standing in his way—mocking them, ridiculing them, insulting them, and threatening them with destruction.
 Hitler was not born with these vocal and oratorical skills; he acquired them through long and deliberate practice.

-A more ordinary silver-tongued demagogue was the Negro-baiter James Kimble Vardaman (Governor of Mississippi 1904–1908, Senator 1913–1919), admired even by his opponents for his oratorical gifts and colorful language.
+A more ordinary silver-tongued demagogue was James Kimble Vardaman (Governor of Mississippi 1904–1908, Senator 1913–1919), admired even by his opponents for his oratorical gifts and colorful language.
 An example, responding to Theodore Roosevelt's having invited black people to a reception at the White House: "Let Teddy take coons to the White House.
 I should not care if the walls of the ancient edifice should become so saturated with the effluvia from the rancid carcasses that a Chinch bug would have to crawl upon the dome to avoid asphyxiation."
-Vardaman's speeches tended to have little content; he spoke in a ceremonial style even in deliberative settings.
-His speeches served mostly as a vehicle for his personal magnetism, charming voice, and graceful delivery.

-The demagogues' charisma and emotional oratory many times enabled them to win elections despite opposition from the press.
-The news media informs voters, and often the information is damaging to demagogues.
-Demagogic oratory distracts, entertains, and enthralls, steering followers' attention away from the demagogue's usual history of lies, abuses of power, and broken promises.
-The advent of radio enabled many 20th-century demagogues' skill with the spoken word to drown out the written word of newspapers.